 Exeter Cathedral has been collecting books for its Library and documents for its Archives since it was founded in 1050.
 There are tens of thousands of items in the collections, covering over 1,000 years of history.

 The VISTA AR project is now using digital technology to bring to life aspects of the Cathedral in new ways.
 We’d love you to try our newly installed Library & Archives digital kiosk screens inside the Cathedral.
-However, due to the current Covid-19 pandemic that can’t happen at the moment, so instead we’re testing the content online to see what you think.

 Below you’ll find links to five of our favourite books and documents, specially selected for you to enjoy online.

 We would love to know what you think of our Virtual Books.
 So after viewing, please consider completing the optional, quick and easy survey to help us learn more about your experience.
 Thank you!

 The most famous book in the Library.
 A unique anthology of poetry written in Old English in c.970AD.
 It is the oldest book in the Cathedral Library.

 The south west of England’s draft of William I’s famous Domesday Survey of 1086.

 One of the most famous Renaissance books on anatomy.

 G.L.
 ‘A Compleat Abstract of the Holy Bible…done into verse for the help of weak memories, and instruction of children’ (c.1715)